hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 ## 1. C API Work Group Summary

-Irit Katriel presented the current status of the [C API Work Group GitHub](https://github.com/capi-workgroup) organisation.
+Irit presented the current status of the [C API Work Group GitHub](https://github.com/capi-workgroup) organisation.
 The idea of this GitHub org was to gather curent [problems](https://github.com/capi-workgroup/problems) of the C API and also to collect ideas for the (re-)volution of the API.
 Irit